Details

 Read more

-collotype is a gelatin-based photographic printing process invented by alphonse poitevin in 1855 to print images in a wide variety of tones without the need for halftone screens.
+collotype is a gelatin-based photographic printing process invented by alphonse poitevin in 1855, used to print images in a wide range of tones without the need for halftone screens.
 The majority of collotypes were produced between the 1870s and 1920s.
 It was the first form of photolithography.

-a reproductive printmaking technique that is photographically based.
-Although collotype is increasingly rare, in the early 20th century it was employed for its effectiveness in reproducing the subtle delicacy of drawings and photographs.
-A photographic negative is projected onto a printing plate coated with light-sensitive gelatin that hardens and becomes receptive to the application of ink.
-Paper is laid on top and the image is printed on a press
+it is a reproductive printmaking technique based on photography.
+Although collotype is now increasingly rare, in the early 20th century it was valued for its ability to reproduce the subtle delicacy of drawings and photographs.
+A photographic negative is projected onto a printing plate coated with light-sensitive gelatin, which hardens and becomes receptive to ink.
+Paper is then placed on top, and the image is printed using a press.

 See less